witchEverly/CLT_simulation/README.md

 For each distribution, the application allows the user to input the parameters that conditionally define each distribution.

 The application then generates a histogram of the sample means of the distribution.
-Overlaid on the histograms was planned to be a normal distribution; however, due to time constraints and limitations, this was not implemented and a density plot was used instead.
+Overlaid on the histograms is a density plot.
 # About the Code

 The code for the application is contained in the file `app.R`.
-The code is divided into two sections: User Interface and Server Input.
+The code is divided into two sections: **User Interface and Server Input**.

 ### User Interface